 Source: GBA

-|A pillar of the Civil Rights Movement, Dr. Robert J. Brown, will keynote a global blockchain leadership event.
+|A pillar of the Civil Rights Movement, Dr Robert J. Brown, will keynote a global blockchain leadership event.

 |